This train ain’t going nowhere: A visit to London’s lost tube station Aldwych

 Up until 1994 when London Transport finally decided to close Aldwych, the station was only open during peak hours, with about 450 people using it each day.
 I have a vague memory of using the station a few times myself, going through the ticket barriers at The Strand entrance as a child or young teenager in the late ’80s/early ’90s.
 The decision to close it came when the original 1907 lifts needed replacements, which could not be justified cost-wise for such a quiet station.
 However, since its closure, Aldwych has been used as training facility and film/TV set – featuring in The Edge Of Love (2008), Atonement (2007), Mr Selfridge (ITV, 2013), V For Vendetta (2006), Superman IV (1986) and The Prodigy’s video for Firestarter.

 Overall, the tour was briefer than I would have liked, but a fascinating visit to a hidden part of London and a living time capsule.
 Although London Transport only open the doors of Aldwych very rarely, it’s worth keeping an eye on the Museum of Transport’s events section on their website to see if they offer tours in the future.

 Read about the WWII shelter underneath Clapham South tube station.

 To read about Brunel’s Thames Tunnel, linking Rotherhithe and Wapping tube stations, click here.

 Or to check Metro Girl’s other blog posts on London history, click here.

-Posted on 7 January 2013, in Architecture, History, London and tagged 1900s, Aldwych, closed, disused, Leslie Green, London Transport Museum, London Underground, Piccadilly line, Secret London, The Strand, tube.
+Posted on 7 January 2013, in Architecture, History, London and tagged 1900s, Aldwych, Architecture, history, Leslie Green, london, London Transport Museum, London Underground.
 Bookmark the permalink.
 9 Comments.